 Sport has always played an important role within Athens’culture.
 While having hosted the aforementioned 2004 Olympic Games, Greece’s capital city first hosted the Summer Olympiad in 1896.
 The port city, Piraeus, is home to Oympiacos F.C. which is the Greek professional soccer club with its name inspired from the Ancient Olympic Games.
 Founded in 1925, Oympiacos, the most successful club in Greek soccer history, plays at the Karaiskakis Stadium.

-The Accessibility Advocate - March 2017 Newsletter Full Article
+Travel Agent – March 2017 Newsletter Full Article